This guidance applies to both individual taxpayers, and companies and organisations.

 Into which account will the refund be paid?

 Tax refunds are paid into the bank account you have reported to the Tax Administration.
 Check the bank account number in MyTax, the pre-completed tax return or the tax decision.
-If necessary, let the Tax Administration know about your new or changed account details no later than 11 November 2018.
-If you submit your account details late, it may be that the refund is not paid into your account on 11 December 2018.
+If necessary, let the Tax Administration know about your new or changed account details.
 The bank account number cannot be submitted by telephone.

 Why didn’t I receive the refund in my bank account?